James-Git-Repo/Equity-Agent/README.md

 The input CSV must have a header row.
 Recognised columns are:

-- `Ticker`: Primary symbol used for Yahoo requests.
+- `ISIN`: Primary identifier.
+Each ISIN is matched against the lookup map to obtain the Yahoo ticker symbol.
-- `ISIN`: Used as a fallback when `Ticker` is empty via the configurable ISIN map.
+- `Symbol`: Used when an ISIN lookup is unavailable or when Yahoo rejects the mapped ticker.
-- `Company`, `Sector`, `Notes`: Optional metadata preserved in the output.
+- `Name`, `Market`, `Currency`: Optional metadata preserved in the output.
+The `Name` field is searched on Yahoo as a last resort when both ISIN and Symbol lookups fail.

 Example input files live under `data/`.